captainkello/sample_app/README.md

 nother example of the RSpec boolean convention we saw in Section 6.2.1: whenever an object responds to a boolean method foo?, there is a corresponding test method called be_foo.

+FORM_FOR

+Let’s break this down into pieces.
+The presence of the do keyword indicates that form_for takes a block with one variable, which we’ve called f for “form”:

+<%= form_for(@user) do |f| %>
+  .
+  .
+  .
+<% end %>
+As is usually the case with Rails helpers, we don’t need to know any details about the implementation, but what we do need to know is what the f object does: when called with a method corresponding to an HTML form element—such as a text field, radio button, or password field—it returns code for that element specifically designed to set an attribute of the @user object.
+In other words,

+<%= f.label :name %>
+<%= f.text_field :name %>
+creates the HTML needed to make a labeled text field element appropriate for setting the name attribute of a User model.